Travel Coffee Makers: Best Portable Coffee Makers (For Nomads)

 The Bodum travel press is a neat option for cafetière fans.
 And you can make cold brew coffee in it.
 The only downsides are that it’s hard to avoid grounds in your coffee, and it can turn bitter if not drunk soon after brewing.

 The Primula is yet another easy way to brew coffee on the go.
-Just fill the mesh basket with your favorite coffee, add hot water, and wait for a few minutes.
+Just fill the mesh basket with your favourite coffee, add hot water, and wait for a few minutes.

 With the Primula, you’re basically brewing coffee as you make tea with a teabag.
-It produces a consistent cup of coffee – not the most amazing in flavor, but much better than instant.
+It produces a consistent cup of coffee – not the most amazing in flavour, but much better than instant.